xhumiq/sharedops/docs/winscp/guide.md

 ## Download and Install Winscp

-### 1. Start with a browser and go to winscp download page: https://winscp.net/eng/downloads.php
+### 1. Start with a browser and go to the winscp download page: https://winscp.net/eng/downloads.php

     You can obtain WinSCP from the WinSCP download page.
     You should save the installer to an easily accessible location such as your Microsoft Windows desktop or your My Documents folder.

 ![Download Page](./images/Winscp_Download.png)